 - 1. Sector exclusions.
 Systemically excluding sectors and business activities that are inconsistent with the sustainability or socially responsible objectives. - 2.
-Good governance assessment.
+Controversy monitoring.
+Systematic screening of news to identify companies involved in serious controversies. - Good governance assessment.
 Invests in companies with good governance via the strong engagement and proxy voting policy and some exclusions cover the good governance aspect as well.